Project Name: Gorgas Power Plant- Unit 8, 9, & 10

 Project Description

-This project consisted of the demolition of 250 structures/assets, including three coal-fired boilers and turbines, which previously produced over 1,166 MW of power, SCR building, numerous baghouses, scrubbers, a barge unloader and various structures including a 250' tall stack and 750' tall chimney.The facility had no railroad access, so coal was shipped to the facility by barges on the nearby river where a barge loader and unloader would handle the coal.
-The barge unloader is a 140-ton material handler that is supported on the river by a bridge island with upstream and downstream pulley islands.
-Additionally, a warehouse building was constructed over a creek using over 480+ steel batter-piles and precast concrete floor beams, slab, walls, and roofing.
-Both structures required underwater demolition to remove the structures, piles and caissons to the mud line.
+The facility had no railroad access, so coal was shipped to the facility by barges on the nearby river where a barge unloader would handle the coal.
+The barge unloader consisted of a 140-ton electric-powered material handler that was supported over the river by a bridge island and included upstream and downstream pulley islands.
+A warehouse building known as the Storeroom was constructed over Baker’s Creek using over 480+ steel batter-piles and precast concrete floor beams, slab, walls, and roofing.
+Both assets required underwater demolition to remove the structures, piles and caissons to below the mud line.